 The good news for expats is that the Netherlands has one of the best and fastest broadband networks in Europe.
 It also has one of the highest broadband connection rates per 100,000 inhabitants.
 So, you’ll be in good company when you sign up for broadband.

 Cable is the most common form of connection, although fiber-optic (glasvezel) is becoming increasingly popular throughout the country.
 Internet providers generally offer cable as the basic connection, with fiber-optic offered at a premium price.
 However, not all areas can support a fiber-optic connection.
 Check beforehand to see your options.
 Most internet providers will do this check for you.

-When it comes to choosing a provider, you’ll find most providers offer a range of packages.
+When it comes to choosing a provider, you’ll find most offer a range of packages.
 These packages are often priced according to download speed, alongside other ‘extras’ such as TV packages and on-demand video access.
 It’s essential you choose the right package for you.
 For example, if your family spends a lot of time gaming, you’ll need a higher download speed.
-If you use the internet for social media and subscription TV such as Disney+ or Netflix, you should be fine with lower download speed.
+If you use the internet for social media and subscription TV such as Disney+ or hayu, you should be fine with lower download speed.